-Diabetics often take a number of medications, eat a restrictive diet, and exercise regularly in order to help regulate their blood sugar and maintain their health.
+Diabetics often take more than one medical drug, eat a restrictive diet, and need regualr exercise in order to help regulate their blood sugar and maintain their health.
 Diabetic medication is often a complicated system of balance, but can include:

 - Metformin (Glucophage, Glumetza, others).
 Generally, metformin is the first medication prescribed for type 2 diabetes. …